mikavir/heartcare-hub/TESTING.md

     ![screenshot](documentation/browser-chrome-index.png)

-    - To fix this, I have set 'div col' under the 'div rows' because the main had a class of container fluid and set the padding to zero.
+    - To fix this, I have set a div with a class of  '.col' under another div with a class of '.row'  because the main had a class of ".container-fluid".
+I have also set the padding to zero.

 - When information nav is clicked, the heading in the information page is obscured.

     ![screenshot](documentation/bug02.png)

-    -To fix this, I have added scroll margin top to the class that targets that heading elememts ie. ".data-container h4, h5".
+    - To fix this, I have added scroll margin top to the class that targets that heading elements, i.e. ".data-container h4, h5".

 - When the location card is clicked and directed to the anchor points, the location heading is obscured by the fixed header.

     ![screenshot](documentation/unfixed-bug01.png)

-    - ~~ Attempted fix: I have added and set scroll-margin-top to the size of my fixed navigation bar of 5em in the #location-information, but the css element is not showing.
-I have tried to find resources online and there was no solution found. ~~
+    - ~~Attempted fix: I have added and set scroll-margin-top to the size of my fixed navigation bar of 5em in the #location-information, but the css element is not showing.
+I have tried to find resources online and there was no solution found.~~
     - To fix this, I have added the id name of the individual locations.

 ## Unfixed Bugs

 There are no unfixed bugs that I am aware of.